*Choose which of the above categories you would like to display in the blog titles below.

 Perhaps the traits the preschool children showed early in life can help inform us of how delayed vs. instant gratification can effect our finances.

 Make the difficult sacrifices now to provide better financial means in the future.
-Purchasing everything now, in the moment, destroys your ability to participate in one of the greatest mathematical phenomena known to man... compound interest.
-I hope by now you get the point.
-Save and Invest.
+Purchasing everything now, in the moment, destroys your ability to participate in one of the greatest mathematical phenomena known to man- compound interest.